How can we help?

 If you are ever unsure, don't hesitate to reach out to our support team via live chat.

 Some networks require a memo or destination tag to be provided along with the address for the transaction to be successful.
+Memo or destination tag requirements vary by asset and network.
+Always check the deposit instructions for your account before transferring funds.
+If a memo is required, it should be clearly indicated.

-Read more: Withdrawing and Depositing Crypto on Blockchain Networks.
+Read more: Withdrawing and Depositing Crypto on Blockchain Networks

 Was this article helpful?